paulomotta/chessboard/README.md

 so that they can be used as indexes to the chess board which is going to be dynamic, but never smaller than the official 8x8.

-The user will be able to grown the board on columns and rows, for the columns once the alphabet limit is reached (i.e. 'z') the next values will use the same notation of spreadsheets (i.e. 'aa', 'ab', etc).
+The user will be able to grown the board on columns and rows.
+The columns will be limited by the size of the alphabet (i.e. 'z').
+At first I thought on using a spresheet like indexing however it is very hard to go back from 27 to "ab" since it could be both "ab" or "ba" and solving this ambiguity will provide little extra value for now.
+It could be addressed in a future version with a different board indexing scheme.